 Next, click Advanced in the bar to the left-hand side of the screen.
 You’ll then want to click on the Privacy & security panel located on the left side of the resulting window and click the gray Clear Browsing Data… button near the top of the Privacy section.

-Step 2: Clear the browser cache — Check the box labeled Cached Images and Files, along with any other browser data you wish to clear.
+Step 2: Clear the browser cache — Check the box Cached Images and Files, along with any other browser data you wish to clear.
 Then, select the time frame you want to erase — to completely clear the cache, choose The Beginning of Time — from the drop-down menu.
 Afterward, click the gray Clear Browsing Data button in the bottom-right corner.

 Clear the cache in the new Microsoft Edge